enterpriseready/enterpriseready/content/podcast/44-job-van-der-voort-remote.md

 +++
-title = "Building Opinionated Software with Job van der Voort of Remote" type = "podcast" metadescription = "The EnterpriseReady Podcast is a show aiming to change the enterprise software narrative from how to sell to the enterprise, to how to build for the enterprise." pagetitle = "Building Opinionated Software with Job van der Voort of Remote - EnterpriseReady Podcast | BUILDING the world’s best enterprise software"
+title = "Job van der Voort of Remote" type = "podcast" metadescription = "The EnterpriseReady Podcast is a show aiming to change the enterprise software narrative from how to sell to the enterprise, to how to build for the enterprise." pagetitle = "Building Opinionated Software with Job van der Voort of Remote - EnterpriseReady Podcast | BUILDING the world’s best enterprise software"